technologies-of-history/spring-2026/content/docs/assignments/digitaltools2.md

 ---
 # Mapping History with MapWarper and StoryMaps

-You’ve already explored [StoryMaps](https://storymap.knightlab.com/) in our recent Digital Lab.
+You’ve already explored [Google MyMaps](https://storymap.knightlab.com/) in our recent Digital Lab.

-Now, for your fourth Digital Tools Assignment, you will create your own StoryMaps project in order to express a particular historical and spatial narrative.
+Now, for your second Digital Tools Assignment, you will create your own StoryMaps project in order to express a particular historical and spatial narrative.
 You may map a historical narrative of your choice, or you may pull from sources we have discussed in class so far.
 It might be a good idea to choose a historical topic about which you already know a little